-The major factor pointing to GAD is that a person is persistently worried a variety of problems over a period of six months or more.
+The major factor pointing to GAD is that a person is persistently worried about a variety of problems over a period of six months or more.
 These worries prevent the individual from pursuing normal daily occupations by causing severe mental stress.
 Moreover, if the person finds difficulties in maintaining control, suffers from severe worry and anxiety, and is not able to relax, it is clearly a sign of GAD.

-Primary Symptoms for Diagnosis
+Primary symptoms for diagnosis

 The symptoms of this illness remain stable over years.
 The basic difference between GAD in the young and old people with GAD lies in the matters they worry about.
-Thus children and adolescents with GAD worry about their academic performance, school, sports, and social relationships, whereas adults have worries related to their work, family, friends, and their health conditions.
+Thus children and adolescents with GAD tend to worry about their academic performance, school, sports, and social relationships, whereas adults have worries related to their work, family, friends, and their health conditions.

 The underlying cause for the emergence of GAD should also be searched for earnestly.
 The healthcare provider must actively look for and apply necessary tests for other disorders that could cause or contribute to GAD.